Torhild Aarbergsbotten

 Torhild Aarbergsbotten (born 6 December 1969) is a Norwegian politician for the Conservative Party.

 She served as a deputy representative to the Parliament of Norway from Sør-Trøndelag during the terms 2009–2013 and 2013–2017.
-She hails from Sande, Sogn og Fjordane, but resides in Ørland and has been a member of Ørland municipal council and Sør-Trøndelag county council.
+She hails from Sande i Sunnfjord, but resides in Ørland Municipality and has been a member of the municipal council of Ørland Municipality and the Sør-Trøndelag county council.